-There’s one sure way I’ve found on how to humble yourself.
-It’s what the ancients did for thousands of years to soothe their minds.
+I’ve found a surefire way to humble yourself, and it’s a trick that’s been used by the ancients for thousands of years to calm their minds.

-Perspective rewires your mind and changes your entire thought process.
+Perspective has the power to rewire your brain and transform your entire thought process.

 My first time looking through a telescope

 I’ll never forget the first time I peered through a telescope in fifth grade.
 My dad had set up this massive wooden telescope in our backyard on a crystal clear night with a gentle breeze that made me feel alive as it caressed my face.

 Living away from the city, we had the luxury of an unpolluted night sky.

 As I looked through the telescope lens, I was dumbstruck.
 Amidst the darkness, a small, vibrant circle floated, seemingly lost in space.
 It looked just like the posters hanging on my bedroom wall.